 Salary and Employment Outlook

-While the U.S. Bureau of Labor Statistics (BLS) doesn't have data specifically for criminal profilers, it stated employment for detectives and police officers was expected to increase by five percent from 2012 until 2022.
-The median salary for detectives and criminal investigators was $76,730, the BLS reported in May 2013.
+While the U.S. Bureau of Labor Statistics (BLS) doesn't have data specifically for criminal profilers, it stated employment for detectives and police officers was expected to increase by four percent from 2014 until 2024.
+The median salary the BLS reported in May 2015 for detectives and criminal investigators was $79,870.

 Individuals who are interested in becoming criminal profilers may want to obtain a bachelor's degree in psychology, social sciences, criminal justice or behavioral science.
 Degree programs in criminal justice are available with a concentration in forensic investigation and provide training in criminology, criminal procedures, law enforcement, criminal law, evidence gathering, social psychology and criminal investigation.
 Graduate degree programs in forensic psychology also provide the educational background needed to work as a profiler.